ATLANTIC AVIATION's Commitment to Privacy

 Personal Data means any information relating to a Data Subject, whereby person can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-This policy applies to all employees of Atlantic Aviation FBO Holdings LLC, (a subsidiary of Macquarie Infrastructure Corporation “MIC”), and its related legal entities in all geographies, business lines and functions.
+This policy applies to all employees of Atlantic Aviation FBO Inc, (a subsidiary of Macquarie Infrastructure Corporation “MIC”), and its related legal entities in all geographies, business lines and functions.

 3. Questions About the Policy.